Groupe Savoie Biomass Recovery Challenge

 This Challenge offered a unique opportunity for the Challenge winner to collaborate directly with Groupe Savoie on a 12-month pilot, showcasing their solution in a real-world environment.

-The winner will gain industry recognition and the chance to make a significant impact on sustainable forestry practices.
+The winner gained industry recognition and the chance to make a significant impact on sustainable forestry practices.

 Groupe Savoie efficiently prepares biomass on site using feller-bunchers without reducing process productivity.
 However, the forwarders are currently limited to handling 5.75 tonnes per trip, as they are not adapted to handle larger volumes.
 Enhancing the basket and grapple capabilities of forwarders could significantly increase productivity and lower extraction costs.